olalabs/Test-automation/README.md

 ## Robot Framework

 ### POM Pattern
-This project includes test cases for the [Mercury Newtorus website](http://newtours.demoaut.com/).
+This project includes test cases for the [Mercury Newtours website](http://newtours.demoaut.com/).
 The structure of the project is based on page object pattern.

 **Prerequisites and getting the tools:**